 The above picture clearly shows the apple dipped in Fruit Fresh fared better than the rest after sitting out for 8 hours, so that’s what I’ve used ever since.
 It’s main ingredient is ascorbic acid powder (vitamin C).
-The lemon juice & water was a close second, but it does add a lemony flavour.
+The lemon juice & water was a close second, but it does add a lemony flavor.
 I didn’t try the salt water solution.
 Keep in mind that my apple slices had much more oxygen exposure than apples packed in a lunch would.
 Sealing them in a container protects them from the air and helps slow browning!

 But wait!
 Is there something else to try?